ImChong/Practice_LeetCode_C/.github/ISSUE_TEMPLATE/issue-guideline-template.md

 ---
 name: Issue guideline template
-about: Guide new contributors about how to create an issue
+about: Guide new contributors before creating a new issue
 title: ''
 labels: ''
 assignees: ImChong